MatthieuMordrel/productivity-app/README.md

 TO DO:

-- Add a way to zoom and dezoom the timeline
 - Make it easier to change time in the settings (add preset values and maybe +1 -1 hours buttons)
 - Add a way to center on the current time
 - Make the calendar either work on two days, or limit end day settings to 23h59
 - Add a placeholder when you drag task into the calendar
-- Add a sonner to click on the task and see which sessions it's linked to
 - add a settings to add sound with the sonner and end of session + start of session
-- add custom sound options
+- Add custom sound options
 - Add a settings to set the start time to now visible on the main page
 - Ensure that the tooltip works on click too